petru-braha/RR-application/docs/brainstorm.md

 | 5    | report     |
 | 6    | quit       |

+### decisions

+- printf/printing operations should be covered by call() statements - their failure is a matter of interest for the developer, not for user
+- after the server starts the loop no fatal errors should be defined - even if something does not go as expected, the server must continue in serving clients no matter what operation failed; if something too bad will happen the kernel itself will stop the process

 ### random ideas

 - weird identation? doing so you can see two files at once on your IDE
 - all errno numbers: /usr/include/asm-generic/errno.h
 - if the server has problems with clients, it won't shut down; instead the clients will be forced to restart the connection
 - useful function witch doesn't work: xmlKeepBlanksDefault();

+- client disconnects during operation => server warning
+- server shutdowns during operation => close clients